john7doe/go-ewa/README.md

 `level=INFO msg="error getting response from service (some service): timeout while calling /bar"`

-or trying to retrofit structured logging in
+or trying to retrofit structured logging in while trying to be DRY:

 ```go
 ...